hackclub/solder/src/pages/start.md

 When you finish your project, you'll also need to post it in the [#solder-ships] channel.
 Join it and check out what others are making!

+### What's a PCB?

+PCB stands for printed circuit board!

+It's a board that links all the electronics together via copper wires that run through it.
+Think of it as a breadboard - but the wires are built into it and all you need to do is _solder_ your components on.

+See also: [SparkFun's article](https://learn.sparkfun.com/tutorials/pcb-basics/all) explaining PCBs!

 ### KiCad Quick Start

 Complete beginner?
 No worries!